userdw/RaspberryPi_3_Starter_Kit/README.md

 * [Raspberry Pi 3 Starter Kit](http://digiwarestore.com/en/) - Raspberry Pi Starter Kit's product page
 * [Raspberry Pi](https://www.raspberrypi.org/) - Raspberry Pi as the main development board

+# Initial Configurastion for Raspberry Pi 3
+* Make a file namely ssh without extension and locate it in the micro sd card that used by Raspberry Pi 3
+* Do configuration config.txt file
+ * Open config.txt file in the micro sd card using editor software  like notepad++ or others
+ * Find the script like "#hdmi_force_hotplug=1" and change it to  "hdmi_force_hotplug=1", delete the "#" sign
+ * Find the script like "#hdmi_drive=2" and change it to  "hdmi_drive=2", delete the "#" sign
+ * Save the file then install micro sd card to raspberry pi 3, if there isn't wrong configuration then raspberry pi 3 should be booting    with graphical interface
+ *

 ## The titles of the projects which will be included in this repository are:
 * [01.
 Blinking and Fading a LED](/01_Blinking_and_Fading_a_LED)
 * [02.
 Click Counter](/02_Click_Counter)